tldr-pages/tldr/pages/linux/trap.md

 > Execute a command upon an event.
 > More information: <https://manned.org/trap>.

-- List available signals to set traps for:
+- List the available event names (e.g. `SIGWINCH`):

 `trap -l`

-- List active traps for the current shell:
+- List the commands and the names of the expected events:

 `trap -p`

-- Set a trap to execute commands when one or more signals are detected:
+- Execute a command when a signal is received:

 `trap 'echo "Caught signal {{SIGHUP}}"' {{SIGHUP}}`

-- Remove active traps:
+- Remove commands:

 `trap - {{SIGHUP}} {{SIGINT}}`